- You Are Here:

 Requirements to be the Mayor

-The city at-large elects the mayor.
-The mayor serves a term of four years.
-The mayor must be a registered voter and a resident of the city for at least two years prior to election, and at least 25 years old.
+The city at-large elects the Mayor.
+The Mayor serves a term of four years.
+In 2020 Mayor Bowlin was elected to his second term.
+The Mayor must be a registered voter and a resident of the city for at least two years prior to election, and at least 25 years old.